Ride-hail firm Lyft races to leave Uber behind in IPO chase

 It is not clear how quickly a future of cities and suburbs crisscrossed by fleets of self-driving cars will arrive, given the technical and regulatory challenges, particularly in the United States.

-Lyft also will face competition from players such as Alphabet Inc’s (GOOGL.O) Waymo self-driving unit and General Motors Co’s (GM.N) Cruise robo-taxi unit.
+Lyft also will face competition from players such as Alphabet Inc’s Waymo self-driving unit and General Motors Co’s Cruise robo-taxi unit.

 General Motors holds a 9 percent stake in Lyft, which it acquired for $500 million in 2016.
 It has wound down its cooperation with Lyft, choosing to invest more in developing Cruise’s robo-taxi technology and services.